zJayTech/Coffee-Shop-Analysis/README.md

 * __Data Cleaning and Transformation:__ Experience in preparing raw data for analysis by handling inconsistencies and converting data types.

 * __Problem Solving:__ Capacity to translate business questions into actionable data queries.

+### Outcome:
+This project successfully demonstrates the ability to leverage SQL for insightful data analysis, providing a clear picture of coffee sales performance, identifying popular products, and highlighting crucial sales trends over time and by daily/weekly periods.

 ### Dataset Credit
 Dataset by reignrichard on Kaggle